 What we are seeing more than ever are customers who have been to "non-specialist" garages who don't really understand what is happening with the DPF filters and who instantly brand them "troublesome" "a nuisance" and convince the customer to either:

 A. Have them replaced at a considerably costs, usually between £1200-£2000 - this will only provide a temporary solution and any underlying faults will quickly cause the filter to block back up.

 B. They will remove the filter, sometimes with a straight through pipe, sometimes by simply smashing the internals of the filter to pieces. - This is illegal and should it be detected is a straight MOT FAIL.
 It will also cause the car to smoke under acceleration.
 The cost then to replace the DPF can be between £1200-£2000.

-Having been an Independent specialist for 3 + years now and with over 30 years of BMW experience and training ( the majority of which was at a local BMW Main Dealer ) with have yet to have to replace a DPF, saving our customers collectively well over £50,000 in repairs.
+Having been an Independent specialist since 2011 and with over 30 years of BMW experience and training ( the majority of which was at a local BMW Main Dealer ) with have yet to have to replace a DPF, saving our customers thousands in repairs.

 So if you have been told the filter needs replacing or you are better off ripping it out, get in touch and we will happily carry out a diagnostic check, talk with you and decide on the best plan of action to get the fault resolved quickly, efficiently and most importantly cost effectively.

 Remember DPF filters are there for a very good reason.
 Diesel engines produce very fine soot particulates which when inhaled can end up in the lungs - not very good for obvious reasons.

 There are ways in which you can lower the chances of your DPF becoming blocked up in the first instance such as: